lkgbeda/BCB456_Final_Project/Author (s)- YEAR.md

 ### Data
 -	Source: Sample data and reference genome (_A. tumefaciens_ str.
 C58) were downloaded from NCBI and EnsemblENA using the BioProject number PRJNA764576.
--	Data quality control: Did  FastQC & MultiQC on the data o	Trimmed low-quality reads and adapters with Trimmomatic
+-	Data quality control: Did  FastQC & MultiQC on the data
+-	Trimmed low-quality reads and adapters with Trimmomatic

 ### Data analysis Methods
 -	Workflow of RNA-Seq were created using HPC, R software and Galaxy (https://usegalaxy.org/) .
-o	After quality control checks and trimming o	Reads were aligned to reference genome using HISAT2 o	SAM files were converted to BAM files using Samtools o	These were sorted by genomic coordinates followed by indexing o	We continued to sort by name o	HTSeq0count was used to quantify gene expression or count matrix o	R was used to calculate FPKM o	Normalization & PCA was done using R o	DSeq2 was used to analyse differentially expressed genes in R o	DEGs were filtered and visualized in R
+After quality control checks and trimming
+Reads were aligned to reference genome using HISAT2 SAM files were converted to BAM files using Samtools These were sorted by genomic coordinates followed by indexing We continued to sort by name
+HTSeq0count was used to quantify gene expression or count matrix R was used to calculate FPKM
+Normalization & PCA was done using R
+DSeq2 was used to analyse differentially expressed genes in R DEGs were filtered and visualized in R
--	Difference from original: any methodological variation
+  Difference from original: any methodological variation

 The major variation was the kind of tools used in analysis
   - We used Galaxy and R